 An electric vehicle is an automobile which utilizes electricity that has charged a large battery to run the vehicle.
-There are two types of electric vehicles:
+The two most common types of electric vehicles include:

 BEV: Battery electric vehicles utilize a battery to power the vehicle's motor.
 The battery is charged mostly through plugging into a charging station either at home, work or in a public area; regenerative braking also provides a minimal charge as the vehicle transfers energy from the vehicle's forward movement to the battery as the vehicle slows down.
 According to the Electric Power Research Institute (EPRI), 80 percent of EV charging takes place at the owner's home, 15 percent at work and 5 percent at a public charging station.
 Public charging stations can be most easily found via smartphone apps.

 PHEV: Plug-in hybrid vehicles have a smaller battery that supplements a traditional internal combustion engine to power the vehicle.
 Most PHEVs can drive between 20 to 40 miles on a single charge, which means most vehicle owners can utilize the battery power for their daily commute and local errands.
 Once the battery is drained of power, the engine takes over until the battery can be charged again.

 There are also hybrid vehicles on the market, which cannot be plugged in, but utilize a battery-powered by regenerative braking and coasting to support the internal combustion engine, which improves the vehicle's overall miles per gallon (mpg) rating.

 A Charger for Every Co-op